chef-boneyard/chef-rfc/arbitrary-cookbook-identifiers.md

 uploaded cookbook to allow full SemVer version numbers.
 This allows users to add extra information to the version field if they choose to do so.
+* If feasible, the `cookbook_artifacts` endpoint should provide a bulk API that allows an API consumer to request multiple cookbook objects in a single request response cycle.
+The existing server-side dependency solver endpoint at `/environments/:environment/cookbook_versions` provides this behavior, but is not be used by chef-client when fetching cookbooks via the new artifact-based API.

 ### How Chef Client Uses Cookbooks with Arbitrary IDs